 * Lamai Seafood got me the bike for 200 a day - seems a bit steep but it was a good one, had a long seat-post which aint that common in SE Asia, and it had to be transported down from town.

-If you turn to the right, AWAY from town when you come back off Sai Taew’s access track alongside those huts, the paved side road soon deteriorates into a dirt track which continues north thru the forest for about 4km up and down a few mild hills to terminate at a DESERTED NORTH EASTERN BEACH, quite long but a bit rocky at lower tides.
+If you turn to the right, AWAY from Tha Khao village when you come back off Sai Taew’s access track alongside those huts (see above image) the paved side road soon deteriorates into a dirt track which continues north thru the forest for about 4km up and down a few mild hills to terminate at a DESERTED NORTH EASTERN BEACH, quite long but a bit rocky at lower tides.
 This is just to the south of the bay containing the upmarket KO YAO PARADISE resort which is accessed from a separate, apparently killer 4WD-only road which comes in from the central western island.
 I didn’t try this one - I hate bicycling killer roads where I usually manage to jam a wheel in a rut and fall on my head.
+I did have a peek around the corner of deserted beach's headland at Paradise's beach - looked pretty nice from the distance but reviews suggest low tide has an impact here as everywhere else on the island.

 UPDATE NOV 08 - well I haven't got into the kayaking program yet, but I did visit Yao Yai on the latest trip.
 Should have a separate page on it by the time you read this.